If you are looking for support for any of the projects on this site, please consult this page.

 Adventure Radio Society ~ Silent Key Society

-I do not publish my information on QRZ.com these days as it has become a podium for egomaniacs, political wingnuts, and antagonistic moderators.
+I do not publish my information on QRZ.com these days as it has become a podium for egomaniacs, political wingnuts, antagonistic moderators, and questionable management.
 You might want to try using these fine sites for callsign lookups:

 FCC ULS (US Amateurs Only)